This week we have been looking at stone setting.

 The first project was to make a simple bezel setting.
 Bezel settings are one of the most comm0n settings, especially within contemporary jewellery as they allow you to set almost anything.

-Here are a few examples of some bezel set jewellery pieces to show you what a bezel is:
+Here are a few internet gleaned examples of some beautiful bezel set jewellery pieces to show you what a bezel is:

-Various grades of emery paper and steel wool
+Various grades of emery paper, files and steel wool

 Solder, flux, heat pliers and torch